When it comes to motherhood, there is a lot of pressure to be perfect.

-It can even be about learning to save money, buying them a piggy bank, and putting their pocket money in it.
+It can even be about learning to save money, buying a piggy bank, and putting their pocket money in it.

 Each time you show them how to do something or encourage them to discover something for themselves, they store it.

 Not everything is fun – we all know homework can be hard!
 What is key is laying down those foundations and working towards the importance of trying their best.

 If you do this away from school, they are far more likely to instill values and beliefs into themselves, which is great for growth and responsibility.